The Rent Cheque

 The Reality

 Rents keep rising.
 Supply keeps falling short.
+The PBO estimated federal housing programs will produce fewer than 100,000 units — well short of the 160,000+ target.
 The gap between what was promised and what was delivered grows every quarter.

 Rent vs income growth (2015-2023)